innotommy/OAuthpaper-code/README.md

 3)if the change occurs, it evaluates the landing page and searches for login page identifier as the presence of the login button and OAuth identifiers in the page URL

 Output:
 The output folder contains a series of files with the result for each error type.
-In the script folder, the file Verified_Sites.json will include the site's login pages with the OAuth trigger correctly functioning, and the file Top_Idps.json will contain the list of most used IdPs among the sites inspected
+In the script folder, the file Verified_Sites.json will include the site's login pages with the OAuth trigger correctly functioning and the file Top_Idps.json will contain the list of most used IdPs among the sites inspected.

 ## How to run it

 1)Install NodeJS from https://nodejs.org/en/download/.
 Then, run the following command to install all the dependencies:

-`npm install chrome-launcher chrome-remote-interface url-parse util tldjs path argparse puppeteer fs`
+npm install chrome-launcher chrome-remote-interface url-parse until tldjs path argparse puppeteer fs

-Adjust the Chrome executable path in verifysites.js at line 81 to point to the Chrome executable file

-Run the script: `python3 Start-SitesVerification.py <sites file.json> <output folder>`
+Adjust the Chrome executable path in verifysites.js at line 81 to point to the Chrome executable file Run the script: `python3 Start-SitesVerification.py <sites file.json> <output folder>`

-Eg:
+The list of sites that should be provided to the Start-SitesVerification is the result of the execution of the commands described above (the result of convert.sh), and it is stored in json/sites.json

+E.g.:
 `python3 Start-SitesVerification.py json/sites.json outputfolder`

+If the reviewers want to skip the steps mentioned above (OAuth URL and button identification), the Smallsetofsites.json could also be used to verify the script's functioning by running this command:

+`python3 Start-SitesVerification.py Smallsetofsites.json outputfolder`

 ## Notice
 The threshold to classify the IdPs as TopIdP is represented by the value at line 385 of the script Start-SitesVerification.py (>3 sites adoption).

 # Path confusion Experiment

-The script receives the list of sites where to inject the Path Confusion and logs all the network communications
+The script receives the list of sites where to inject the Path Confusion and logs all the network communications.

 ## Notice
 Before starting the experiment, the IdPs of interest should be selected, and for those, an account and the login steps need to be codified in the IdPs_info file (step IdP credentials).